debiki/talkyard-prod-one/README.md

 Effective Discussions — Production Installation
 ================

+Warning: Don't use.

+Don't try to install this anywhere, unless your intention is to help me test if all this works and report bugs.
+Because all this is too untested and volatile right now for anyone to use.

 Please read the license (at the end of this page): all this is provided "as-is" without any warranty of any kind.
 The software is rather untested and the risk that something will break and that you'll lose data, is relatively high.
 Also,